-Indicator 2.2.7 The Biomass Producer has implemented appropriate control systems and procedures for verifying that air quality is not adversely affected by forest management activities.
-2.2.7 Finding The Biomass Producer has implemented appropriate control systems and procedures for FIFRA is a federal statute that governs the registration, distribution, sale, and use of pesticides in the United States.
+Though each state has varying guidance for herbicide and pesticide use all use of these chemicals is regulated by the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
+FIFRA is a federal statute that governs the registration, distribution, sale, and use of pesticides in the United States.
 With certain exceptions, a pesticide is any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pest, or intended for use as a plant regulator, defoliant, or desiccant, or desiccant, or any nitrogen stabilizer.
-L